ANA and Antibody Series

 ANA and antibody testing for systemic sclerosis can be very challenging.
 This article will explain why clinicians need to be very aware of how different internal and external reference labs perform tests such as ANA screening panels and why just ordering a “scleroderma antibody panel” may lead to inadequate testing that may lead to incorrect or delayed diagnoses.

 Scl-70 (Topoisomerase) Antibody Testing: the “False Positive” Problem (Future Article)

 There is a significant issue that can occur when using ELISA or Multiplex testing for Scl-70 (Topoisomerase) antibodies, one of the three most common SSc-specific antibodies.
 Scl-70 antibodies are typically linked to diffuse SSc, but because of testing methodology issues, it is fairly common to get reproducible false positive Scl-70 testing results that can lead to incorrect or delayed diagnosis.
 This article discusses the background research on this important issue and suggests ways to ensure that Scl-70 antibody testing is done is reliable manner to prevent these issues.

-Therapeutic Plasma Exchange for the Treatment of Systemic Sclerosis: A Brief Overview for Clinicians
+Pulsed Plasma Exchange for the Treatment of Systemic Sclerosis: An Overview for Clinicians

 Video: Therapeutic Plasma Exchange for the Treatment of Systemic Sclerosis: A Guide for Clinicians